Anthonypaige/investnurenergy/src/content/post/easy-diy-insulation-kits-for-home-efficiency.md

 - **Why Choose This**: If you live in a colder climate, insulating your attic door is a must to prevent heat loss.

-- **Popular Brands**: Owens Corning and Battic Door are reputable brands for attic door insulation.
-[Owens Corning on Amazon](https://www.amazon.com/), [Battic Door on Amazon](https://www.amazon.com/)
+- **Popular Brands**: The attic door insulation kit is simple and straight-forward.
+They're all basically the same.
+You can [see for yourself here](https://amzn.to/46JajOO).

 ### **Water Heater Insulation Blankets**